aboutcode-org/scancode-toolkit/docs/source/contribute/roadmap.rst

 .. _note:

-  This is not updated regularly, see the `milstones <https://github.com/nexB/scancode-toolkit/milestones>`_ instead for updated shorter and longer term roadmaps.
+  This is not updated regularly, see the `milestones <https://github.com/nexB/scancode-toolkit/milestones>`_ instead for updated shorter and longer term roadmaps.

 Legend